-BCOM offers select students the opportunity for an extensive experience in clinical anatomy during the summer following the successful completion of their first academic year.
+The Burrell College of Osteopathic Medicine offers students the opportunity for an extensive experience in clinical anatomy during the summer following the successful completion of their first academic year.
 This experience will have areas of emphasis within directed whole body, cadaveric dissection, clinical imaging, or other topics to be determined by the Anatomy and Cell Biology faculty.
-Students will have the opportunity to earn BCOM's Distinction in Anatomy recognition through contributing significantly to these projects.
+Select students, chosen by an application process, will have the opportunity to earn the College's Distinction in Anatomy recognition through contributing significantly to educational projects related to their cadaver experience.
 The Department of Anatomy and Cell Biology will open a call, in the second semester of year one, for applications to this program, at which time specific details will be provided.